 - Urinary urgency

 Finding the right antidepressant

-One SNRI may work better for you than another.
-For example, venlafaxine may be a good choice if you have depression that hasn't improved with other medications (treatment-resistant depression).
-Duloxetine may help ease chronic pain in addition to treating depression.
+SNRIs may be a good choice if you have depression that hasn't improved with other medications or if you have chronic pain in addition to depression.

 Each person reacts differently to a particular antidepressant and may be more susceptible to certain side effects.
-When choosing an antidepressant, your doctor will take into account your particular symptoms, what health problems you have, what other medications you take and what has worked for you in the past.
-Sometimes a combination of antidepressants may be the best treatment choice.
+Because of this, one antidepressant may work better for you than another, or they may be used in combination.
+When choosing an antidepressant, your doctor will take into account your symptoms, what health problems you have, what other medications you take and what has worked for you in the past.

-It can take a long time to find the best treatment for depression.
-It takes several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
+Typically, it may take several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
 You may need to try several antidepressants before you find the right one, but hang in there.
 With patience, you and your doctor can find a medication that works well for you.Previous page

 (2 of 2)